nhpjoshi/Assets1/CPQModel.md

 ---

-### 6. Quote Line Item Collection. // Why you need this as separate collection , how big it can go ?
+### 6. Quote Line Item Collection. // Why you need this as separate collection , how big it can go ? -- Separate collection as it can grow big and can be bottle neck in the future

 **Collection Name:** `quote_line_items`